On this page

 - Proof of negative COVID-19 test if required

-If you need to call from Cuba, call Allianz Global Assistance directly:
+If you need to call from Cuba, call directly:

-Cuba does not allow for toll-free calls or collect calls.
-Dial Allianz Global Assistance direct and you can ask them to call you back to minimize your out-of-pocket costs.
+Cuba does not allow toll-free calls or collect calls.
+Dial direct and you can ask us to call you back to minimize your out-of-pocket costs.

 Country code + 800 9221-9221

 The UITF number is an 11-digit number with the middle set of numbers comprised of four digits, rather than the three-digit North American format.
 The country code refers to the country you are calling from and not the country you are calling.
 Again, you should confirm the correct country code when you arrive at your destination.
 Double check the country code before you leave on your trip.
-If you need assistance call Allianz Global Assistance and their pre-trip assistance team can help you.
+If you need assistance, call and the pre-trip assistance team can help you.

-Travel Insurance is Underwritten by The Manufacturers Life Insurance Company (Manulife) and it’s fully owned subsidiary, First North American Insurance Company.
-Group Trip Cancellation benefits are underwritten by Allianz Global Risks US Insurance Company and administered by Allianz Global Assistance, which is a registered business name of AZGA Service Canada Inc. Manulife is not responsible for the availability or content of external websites.
-Manulife, Manulife & Stylized M Design, and Stylized M Design are trademarks of The Manufacturers Life Insurance Company and are used by it, and by its affiliates under license. © 2022 The Manufacturers Life Insurance Company.
+Travel Insurance is Underwritten by The Manufacturers Life Insurance Company (Manulife) and its fully owned subsidiary, First North American Insurance Company.
+Manulife is not responsible for the availability or content of external websites.
+Manulife, Manulife & Stylized M Design, and Stylized M Design are trademarks of The Manufacturers Life Insurance Company and are used by it, and by its affiliates under license. © 2023 The Manufacturers Life Insurance Company.
 All rights reserved.
 PO Box 2580, STN B Montreal QC H3B 5C6.